derekfugh/RSA-Sakura/readme.txt

      ini will be copied into arm/linux/mac/osx/x64/x86 sub-directories.
    There are 2 mainly tools used for multiple files encryption/decryption:
        "sxrsa","dxrsa"
-   There are 4 tools used for rsa-sakura lock:
+   There are 3(+1) tools used for rsa-sakura lock:
        "sige","sigd","sigx"(,"sigrm")
    There are 2 tools used for rsa-keeper:
        "config-keeper","rsa-keeper"
-   Other plugin tools: "ezip","eunzip","kzip","kunzip"(,"ctgz","xtgx")
-       "erar","eunrar","krar","kunrar",
+   There are 2(+3) tools(/plugin) for bakcup validation:
        "ssmx","dsmx"(,"dcp","clearnoise","lsdx")
+   Other plugin tools for packing:
+       "ezip","eunzip","kzip","kunzip"(,"ctgz","xtgx"),
+       "erar","eunrar","krar","kunrar"

 Get more details from release, please. ("xrsa_shareware_[Sakura.G_831.250430.1201_x64_arm64].zip" is renamed with "xrsa_shareware_v831.250430.1201_x64_arm64.zip", because github cannot use '[]'.)